RutronikSystemSolutions/RDK3_TextToSpeech_Demo/README.md

 <img src="images/voltage_switch.jpg" style="zoom:50%;" />

+The default keys and policies also might be downloaded from here: [RDK3 RUTRONIK DEMO KEYS](https://github.com/RutronikSystemSolutions/RDK3_Documents/tree/main/RDK3%20RUTRONIK%20DEMO%20Keys)

 ### Operation

-This code example enables developer to play the voice messages [phrases] that are programmed into the Text-To-Speech board's serial flash memory.
-If the  button "USER BTN1" is pressed - next phrase will be played.
+This code example enables developers to play the voice messages [phrases] that are programmed into the Text-To-Speech board's serial flash memory.
+If the button "USER BTN1" is pressed, the next phrase will be played.
 The number of the phrase that is being played by the Text-To-Speech adapter will be printed out through the KitProg3 UART on a terminal window.

 <img src="images/tts_output.png" style="zoom:100%;" />

-If you are not using the voice files provided with this code example, please do not forget to modify the key-code provided by Epson in isc_msgs.c file.
+If you are not using the voice files provided with this code example, please do not forget to modify the key code provided by Epson in isc_msgs.c file.
 Please also note that it has to be entered in reverse sequence.
 For example, the key code **0x1AAA1F85** has to be provided as it is shown below:

 ```
 unsigned char aucIscTestReq[HEADER_LEN + LEN_ISC_TEST_REQ] = {